nikku/berlin-buergeramt-bot/README.md

 ## Credits

-This is a for of [similicious/berlin-buergeramt-bot](https://github.com/similicious/berlin-buergeramt-bot) that notifies you locally, not via Telegram.
+This is a fork of [similicious/berlin-buergeramt-bot](https://github.com/similicious/berlin-buergeramt-bot) that notifies you locally, not via Telegram.